luzpaz/SlopedPlanesMacro/README.md

 The macro SlopedPlanes is a geometric factory, which allows you to build figures controlling the slopes of their faces.

 FreeCAD is a parametric 3D modeler.
-Please, see at https://freecadweb.org/
+Please, see https://freecadweb.org/

 ### Versions